MushtakTheAnalyst/BankCustomersChurn-Data-Analysis-and-Visualization-PowerBI-Project/README.md

 Customer Churn Analysis for the Royal Bank of Canada delivers vital insights into customer retention.
 By analyzing key factors that impact churn rates, including customer demographics and service usage patterns, this analysis uncovers actionable strategies to mitigate churn and boost customer loyalty.
 These insights are designed to help the bank enhance its overall performance and customer satisfaction.

 ## Project Goal
-Analyse the data and bring out few insights on the customer Churn for the RBC bank to help them retain as many customers as possible and reduction of the Churn %.
+This project aims to tackle the issue of customer attrition at the bank by utilizing Power BI for churn analysis.
+The bank is facing a significant rate of customer churn, which is adversely affecting its revenue and overall growth.
+This analysis aims to identify key trends and patterns in customer behavior that contribute to churn, helping to develop strategies to mitigate these losses.

-## Project Requirement
+## Data Dictionary
-- RowNumber—corresponds to the record (row) number and has no effect on the output.
+- RowNumber — corresponds to the record (row) number and has no effect on the output.
-- CustomerId—contains random values and has no effect on customer leaving the bank.
+- CustomerId — contains random values and has no effect on customer leaving the bank.
-- Surname—the surname of a customer has no impact on their decision to leave the bank.
+- Surname — the surname of a customer has no impact on their decision to leave the bank.
-- CreditScore—can have an effect on customer churn, since a customer with a higher credit score is less likely to leave the bank.
+- CreditScore — can have an effect on customer churn, since a customer with a higher credit score is less likely to leave the bank.

-Credit score:
-- Excellent: 800–850
-- Very Good: 740–799
-- Good: 670–739
-- Fair: 580–669
-- Poor: 300–579

-- Geography—a customer’s location can affect their decision to leave the bank.
+- Geography — a customer’s location can affect their decision to leave the bank.
-- Gender—it’s interesting to explore whether gender plays a role in a customer leaving the bank.
+- Gender — it’s interesting to explore whether gender plays a role in a customer leaving the bank.
-- Age—this is certainly relevant, since older customers are less likely to leave their bank than younger ones.
+- Age — this is certainly relevant, since older customers are less likely to leave their bank than younger ones.
-- Tenure—refers to the number of years that the customer has been a client of the bank.
+- Tenure — refers to the number of years that the customer has been a client of the bank.
 Normally, older clients are more loyal and less likely to leave a bank.
-- Balance—also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.
+- Balance — also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.
-- NumOfProducts—refers to the number of products that a customer has purchased through the bank.
+- NumOfProducts — refers to the number of products that a customer has purchased through the bank.
-- HasCrCard—denotes whether or not a customer has a credit card.
+- HasCrCard — denotes whether or not a customer has a credit card.
 This column is also relevant, since people with a credit card are less likely to leave the bank.
 (•	1 represents credit card holder
 •	0 represents non credit card holder)
-- IsActiveMember—active customers are less likely to leave the bank.
+- IsActiveMember — active customers are less likely to leave the bank.
 (•	1 represents Active Member
 •	0 represents Inactive Member)
-- Estimated Salary—as with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.
+- Estimated Salary — as with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.
-- Exited—whether or not the customer left the bank.
+- Exited — whether or not the customer left the bank.
-  (0 represents Retain
+(•	1 represents Retain
-  1 represents Exit)
+•	0 represents Exit)
 - Bank DOJ — date when the Customer associated/joined with the bank.

 Data Gathering:

-Please use the following data assets to pull the data related to Bank customer and associated details.
+The following data assets are used to pull the data related to Bank customer and associated details.
 - ActiveCustomer
 - Bank_Churn
 - CreditCard